EasyCorp/EasyAdminBundle/Resources/doc/book/4-edit-new-configuration.md

 The default form layout is pretty basic: fields are displayed in the same order they were defined and they span the full browser window width.
-However, for more advanced backends forms can include elements such as dividers, fieldsets and sections.
+However, for more advanced backends forms can include elements such as dividers, sections and groups.
 Moreover, you can combine them all to create complex form layouts.

 #### Form Dividers